TheJumpCloud/jumpcloud-dashboard/README.md

 ### Description

+**Note** This Module is depreciated and has been replaced by the [JumpCloud Homepage](https://support.jumpcloud.com/support/s/article/JumpCloud-Homepage)

 This repository contains the code for the JumpCloud.Dashboard PowerShell module.
 Please feel free to submit PRs or Issues.
 Additionally, you can contact support@jumpcloud.com to connect with a member of the JumpCloud Success Team.

 ### Getting Started with the JumpCloud.Dashboard PowerShell Module